styled-man/conflict-resolution/README.md

 # conflict-resolution

+this is a new change
-another change adding to this file
+another change adding to